abhihirekhan/memory-card/README.md

 # Memory Game

 This is a memory card game I made using react.jsx, javascript, css, html.
-It have a Elden Ring theme!
+It is Elden Ring themed!